jupyterhub/jupyterhub/docs/source/networking-basics.md

 # Networking basics

+This section will help you with basic proxy and network configuration to:

+- set the proxy's IP address and port
+- set the proxy's REST API IP address and port
+- configure the Hub if the Proxy or Spawners are remote or isolated

 ## Set the Proxy's IP address and port

 The Proxy's main IP address setting determines where JupyterHub is available to users.